-- Repaid AHP subsidy may not be reused in the same project; - Processing fees charged by Members for providing AHP direct subsidies to a project; - Certain prepayment and cancellation fees and penalties related to subsidized advances as mentioned in § 1291.24(b)(1) and (b)(2) of the AHP Regulation; - Reserves and certain expenses.
-Capitalized reserves, periodic deposits to reserve accounts, operating expenses, or supportive service expenses; and - Counseling costs, unless such costs are incurred in connection with counseling of homebuyers who actually purchase an AHP assisted unit, and the counseling costs that have not been covered by another funding source, including the member.
+- Repaid AHP subsidy may not be reused in the same project; - Processing fees charged by Members for providing AHP direct subsidies to a project;

+Certain prepayment and cancellation fees and penalties related to subsidized advances as mentioned in § 1291.24(b)(1) and (b)(2) of the AHP Regulation;

+• Reserves and certain expenses.
+Capitalized reserves, periodic deposits to reserve accounts, operating expenses, or supportive service expenses (Note: The Bank will review a rental project's development budget to ensure other sources are available to fund the capitalized reserves or supportive service expenses); and

+• Counseling costs, unless such costs are incurred in connection with counseling of homebuyers who actually purchase an AHP assisted unit, and the counseling costs that have not been covered by another funding source, including the member.